Edhem Bičakčić: World War I

 CBS News and the Associated Press reported in 2010 that a postcard sent by Bičakčić, dated 13 June 1915, was discovered by a retired jeweler who purchased it at an antique fair in Long Beach, California.
 Bičakčić had sent a black-and-white photograph as a postcard to his wife Razija, parents and daughters Zekija and Čamka while serving in Hungary during World War I from the town Villány.
 The Bosnian American jeweler who discovered the postcard after 95 years, was visiting his native Sarajevo in June 2010 when he coincidentally met Bičakčić's grandson while looking around a local antique shop in downtown Sarajevo.
 Because the grandson had the same last surname as Edhem Bičakčić, the jeweler presented the postcard to the grandson, who immediately recognized his grandfather on the photograph.

-Politics
+Political career

-Bičakčić was elected as the 9th Mayor of Sarajevo in October 1928, taking over for Ibrahim Hadžiomerović.
+Bičakčić was elected as the 9th mayor of Sarajevo in October 1928, taking over for Ibrahim Hadžiomerović.
 His term lasted one year.
-He was re-elected as mayor in 1935 and stayed on post until 1939.
-Bičakčić was the only mayor of Sarajevo to serve two nonconsecutive terms.
+He was re-elected as mayor in 1935 and stayed on post until c.
+March 1939.
+Bičakčić is the only mayor of Sarajevo to serve two non-consecutive terms.

+Death

+Bičakčić died suddenly of a heart attack on 31 December 1941 in Sarajevo, aged 57.